kubeopsskills/acr-mirror/README.md

 ## Installation

-Azure Container Registry Mirror Tool is available on Linux, macOS and Windows platforms.
+Azure Container Registry Mirror Tool is available on Linux, ARM, macOS and Windows platforms.
-- Binaries for Linux, Windows and Mac are available as tarballs in the [release](https://github.com/kubeopsskills/acr-mirror/releases) page
+- Binaries for Linux, ARM, Windows and Mac are available as tarballs in the [release](https://github.com/kubeopsskills/acr-mirror/releases) page

 ## Using